Winnie the Pooh (franchise): Winnie the Pooh (2011)

-Live-action/animated film
+Live-action/animated feature films

 Christopher Robin (2018)

-A live-action movie and continuation based on A. A. Milne's Winnie-the-Pooh stories and characters titled Christopher Robin, directed by Marc Forster and written by Alex Ross Perry, Tom McCarthy and Allison Schroeder.
+A live-action movie and contribution based on A. A. Milne's Winnie-the-Pooh stories and characters titled Christopher Robin, directed by Marc Forster and written by Alex Ross Perry, Tom McCarthy and Allison Schroeder.
 The film centers on an adult Christopher Robin, who returns to the Hundred Acre Wood to spend time with Pooh and the gang.
 Ewan McGregor stars as the title character and Hayley Atwell as Robin's wife Evelyn.
 Jim Cummings reprises his voice roles of Winnie the Pooh and Tigger, Brad Garrett and Nick Mohammed respectively voice Eeyore and Piglet, and Sophie Okonedo, Peter Capaldi and Toby Jones respectively voice Kanga, Rabbit and Owl.
 The film was released on August 3, 2018.

 Direct-to-video films

 Pooh's Grand Adventure: The Search for Christopher Robin (1997)

-Pooh's Grand Adventure: The Search for Christopher Robin (also known as Winnie the Pooh's Most Grand Adventure in some countries) is a 1997 American direct-to-video animated adventure comedy-drama film directed by Karl Geurs.
-The film follows Pooh and his friends on a journey to find and rescue their friend Christopher Robin from the "Skull".
-This was the first feature-length Winnie the Pooh film which did not contain any previously released material but was instead all new material.
+Pooh's Grand Adventure: The Search for Christopher Robin is a 1997 American direct-to-video animated musical adventure comedy-drama film co-written, co-produced, and directed by Karl Geurs.
+The film follows Winnie the Pooh and his friends on a journey to find and rescue their friend Christopher Robin from the skull.
+Along the way, the group confront their own insecurities throughout the search, facing and conquering them in a series of events where they are forced to act beyond their own known limits, thus discovering their true potential.
+Unlike the film's predecessors, this film is an entirely original story, not based on any of A. A. Milne's classic stories.

 It's time for Christopher Robin to go to school, which means he's unable to keep regularly visiting with Winnie the Pooh.
 But when the gang misreads a letter from Christopher, they think their friend has been snatched and taken to a faraway land by the mysterious "Skullasaurus".
-Along with Tigger, Piglet, Eeyore and Rabbit, Pooh journeys to the terrifying place to rescue their friend, meeting many frightening obstacles along the way as the group deals with their own insecurities in a coming of age story for all of them.
+Along with Tigger, Piglet, Eeyore and Rabbit, Pooh journeys to the terrifying place to rescue their friend, meeting many frightening obstacles along the way as the group deals with their own insecurities in a coming of age story.

 Seasons of Giving (1999)

-Seasons of Giving is a 1999 direct-to-video animated musical film.
-The film is a compilation of material that already existed, combining the short film A Winnie the Pooh Thanksgiving, with two episodes from The New Adventures of Winnie the Pooh (Groundpiglet Day and Find Her, Keep Her).
-It features new songs by The Sherman Brothers, made specifically for this release.
+Seasons of Giving is a 1999 American direct-to-video Christmas animated musical film that included A Winnie the Pooh Thanksgiving, and the two episodes from The New Adventures of Winnie the Pooh (Groundpiglet Day and Find Her, Keep Her) (these episodes take place during the first two seasons).
+It features new songs by The Sherman Brothers.

-A collection of several holiday stories; as Pooh Bear, Piglet, and Tigger set out to find the right ingredients for Winter, Piglet is forced to becoming the local Groundhog; Rabbit learns how to manage a complicated Thanksgiving dinner; and everyone gets a special visit from an old friend.